Play. Grow. Lead.

 Clark Aldrich

-About Clark Aldrich: Aldrich is a global leadership expert who has worked with C-level executives from scores of the world’s most influential organizations, including the NSA where he served on the board and held Top Secret Clearance.
-The former Gartner analyst who founded their e-learning coverage – and Training Magazine columnist – Aldrich also has written six books on pedagogy (several of which are taught at the post-graduate level) and created dozens of award- and patent-winning serious games and educational simulations.
+Clark Aldrich is a global expert on growing leaders, who has worked with C-level executives from scores of the world’s most influential organizations, including at the NSA where he served on the board and held Top Secret Clearance.
+The former Gartner analyst who founded their eLearning coverage – and Training Magazine columnist – Aldrich also has written six books on pedagogy (several of which are taught at the post-graduate level).